 Türkiye remained on the "grey list" of the intergovernmental Financial Action Task Force, while continuing to use its recommendations on combating money laundering and financing terrorism as a smokescreen to facilitate harassment of NGOs.
 The authorities intensified the use of intrusive NGO audits under the Law on the Prevention of the Financing of the Proliferation of Weapons of Mass Destruction.
-In September, a court rejected a lawsuit seeking the closure of the NGO We Will Stop Femicides Platform for alleged "illegal and immoral activities... damaging the Turkish family structure under the guise of defending women's rights."
+In September, a court rejected a lawsuit family structure under the guise of defending women's rights."